-A perfectly scalable ecommerce platform lies at the heart of any ecommerce business or operation.
+A perfectly scalable e-commerce platform lies at the heart of any e-commerce business or operation.
 In the past, shopping was everything related to a brick and mortar store or a fancy retail outlet, which covered the local neighborhood.
 However, today’s picture is far from it.
-In the current era of internet-fueled ecommerce boom, a web store becomes the storefront, which hosts their products and services.
+In the current era of the internet-fueled e-commerce boom, a web store becomes the storefront, which hosts its products and services.
 Hence, a website can be the differentiator between an iconic brand and one that gradually fades into the oblivion.
-However, with the amount of options available in the market today choosing the correct ecommerce platform is no mean fete.
+However, with the number of options available in the market, today choosing the correct e-commerce platform is no mean fete.

-- Ability to provide a robust support and back up network
+- Ability to provide robust support and back up network

 - Ability to integrate with various back end systems